Webinar - Adults 65+

 Amounts transferred to or from your spouse

-Sheena: When claiming tax credits on your income tax return, you may not need to claim all of your tax credits to reduce your federal tax to zero.
+James: When filling in your tax return, you may realize there is no need for you to claim all of your tax credits to reduce your federal tax to zero.
+But don’t let them go to waste!

 You may be able to transfer your unused amounts to your spouse or common-law partner to reduce their federal tax.

-Some of the credits that can be transferred include the age amount, the pension income amount, and the disability amount for self.
+Some of the credits that can be transferred include the age amount, the pension income amount and the disability amount for self.

 When using most tax software programs and both spouses' information is provided, it will calculate the most advantageous way to claim the amounts.